Maintaining Fitness While Managing Your Pain

 Cindy: I am battling knee osteoarthritis and it is keeping me from fun activities.

-Dr. Yoder: I would recommend that you see your doctor about treatment options such as: physical therapy, oral NSAIDs or Tylenol, cortisone injections or viscosupplementation.
+Dr. Yoder: I would recommend that you see your doctor about treatment options such as physical therapy, oral NSAIDs or Tylenol, cortisone injections, or viscosupplementation.
 The treatment depends on the severity of the OA and other medical problems.
-I find that PT is underutilized because most people want the quick fix, but PT might be the best long-term option because it will increase your strength and flexibility, which will be good in the long-run.
+I find that PT is underutilized because most people want a quick fix, but PT might be the best long-term option because it will increase your strength and flexibility, which will be good in the long run.

 Gina: I exercise and still can’t lose any weight.
 I have fibromyalgia and chronic neck pain.
 Any ideas?
 Also, what is the best pain med for fibromyalgia?

 Dr. Yoder: You can review my previous posts on starting an exercise program.
 The thing you have to think about with weight loss is that you will only lose weight if you burn more calories than you take in so make sure you are also watching your diet.
 You would have to talk with your doctor about medication options for fibromyalgia.